red-scorp/DC-DC/README.md

 ## DCDC-BOX

-**DCDC-BOX** is a enclosure for a single DCDC module suitable for FDM 3D printing.
+**DCDC-BOX** is a enclosure for a single DCDC module suitable for FDM and SLA 3D printing.

 ![DCDC-BOX preview](3d/DCDC-BOX.png)